cbottrell/RealSim-IFS/README.md

 # RealSim-IFS
 A tool for generating survey-realistic integral-field spectroscopy obvervations of galaxies from hydrodynamical simulations.

+### November 27th, 2019
 RealSim-IFS is currently under development.
+Functionality for the MaNGA(Bundy et al. 2015) and SAMI (Croom et al. 2013, Bryant et al. 2015) IFS   nearly complete.
 Feel free to contact me for more info (expected full release, collaborative opportunities, etc.).